Kanchan1599/ANS/wiAddNewVMTemplate.md

 - Step 2.1

-    - For Adding new VM template in Blueprint , Log on to VRA Cloud Assembly
+    - For Adding new VM template in Blueprint, Log on to VRA Cloud Assembly.

  ![Figure 1](images/VMTemplate1.PNG)